jplsek/MPCParty/readme.md

 * Install `npm`, `bower`, `build-essential`, `libav-tools`, `libasound2`, and `libasound2-dev` depending on your distribution.
 * Clone this repository (`git clone https://github.com/jplsek/MPCParty`)
 * Run `npm install` from the project's directory (to install all the libraries)
-* If there are errors, you may need to install `nodejs-legacy`, and reinstall the libraries with `npm install`
+* If there are errors, make sure your node version is greater than 0.12

 > If you are not using the Download Player, you can ignore compile errors when running `npm install`, and disable it via the config file.